 - Sri Lanka

-- you need to land at two or more airports within the Schengen Area
+- Need to land at more than one airport within the Schengen Area.

 Germany Airport Transit Visa Exemptions

-- You hold a valid visa for a Schengen Member State, Bulgaria, Canada, Croatia, Cyprus, Ireland, Japan, Romania or UK.
+- A holder of a valid visa for a Schengen Member State, Bulgaria, Canada, Croatia, Cyprus, Ireland, Japan, Romania or UK.

-- Your transit time in Germany does not exceed 12 hours.
+- Jordanian national who has a visa to Australia, Israel or New Zealand and your transit time in Germany does not exceed 12 hours.

 German Airports With An International Transit Area